Morris & Co x H&M: A Conflict Between Culture and Commerciality?

 Through our clothing, we can curate and celebrate our sense of self, and I think that the careful selection of pieces in the collection does testify to Morris’s desire to create art which could be appreciated by all.

 Jessica Armstrong is a final year English Literature undergraduate at the University of St Andrews, Scotland.
-When she’s not on the silent floor of the library, it is likely that Jessica can be found getting audibly excited about her dissertation, scones, or student-run arts festivals elsewhere among the town’s three streets.
+When she’s not on the silent floor of the library, it is likely that Jessica can be found getting audibly excited about the miraculous beverage that is a London Fog, scones, or student-run arts festivals elsewhere among the town’s three streets.